Applied Behaviour Analysis MSc/PGDip/PGCert

 - Cymhwyster: MSc/PGDip/PGCert

-- Hyd: One full calendar year as a full time student.
-Also available part-time, over 2 years.
+- Hyd: One full calendar year as a full time student or 2 years Full-time for those doing the practicum.
+Also available part-time.

 The School of Psychology at Bangor University offers modern undergraduate degree programmes, which are fully BPS accredited and a range of postgraduate programmes which reflect the research strengths of the school.